Gitds-flow Explanation Work Flow

 git pull origin dev # To update dev branch to the new changes.

-Releases - Bring Changes to Production (Merge to main
+Releases - Bring Changes to Production (Merge to main)

-Step 1: Create release/*
+Step 1: Create release/* branch from dev

 1